chaiyujin/dctts-pytorch/readme.md

 # Pre-trained model
 The samples in directory `synthesis` is sampled with 410k batches trained Text2Mel and 190k batches trained SuperRes.

+The current result is not very satisfied, specificly, some vowels are skipped.
+Hope someone can find better hyper parameters and train better models.
+Please tell me if you were able to get a great model.

-You can download the pre-trained model from [my dropbox](https://www.dropbox.com/s/d7r3ol3n1lwvtns/logdir.7z?dl=0)
+You can download the current pre-trained model from [my dropbox](https://www.dropbox.com/s/d7r3ol3n1lwvtns/logdir.7z?dl=0).

 # Dependancy
 - scipy, librosa, num2words